 11. Boardwalk at Changi Bay Point: Coastal sunset & sunrise

-The Boardwalk at Changi Bay Point, Aviation Park Road
+The Boardwalk at Changi Bay Point, open 24 hours, Aviation Park Road

 12.Woodlands Waterfront Park: Sunset with views of Malaysia

 Want a peek at Johor without having to cross the border?
 Soak in the crystal clear views of Malaysia at Woodlands Waterfront Park!
 Enjoy the gorgeous sunset in Singapore as you look out to the Straits of Johor.
 There are a few high vantage points to catch the scenic sunset views from.
 With a stunning playground and plenty of room to cycle, head down for a fun-filled day before wrapping it up with a front seat at one of the best sunsets in Singapore.